 The test load is gradually increased till the plate starts to settle at a rapid rate.
 The total value of the load on the plate divided by the area of the steel plate gives the value of the ultimate bearing capacity of the soil.
 A factor of safety is applied to give the safe bearing capacity of the soil.

 By implication, the coefficient of subgrade reaction is the unit pressure required to produce a unit settlement in soil.
 In saturated clay soils, the settlement under load will take time due to consolidation, so the coefficient of subgrade reaction should be determined on the basis of the final settlement.

 On granular soil deposits, the settlement should take place immediately after the application of load.
 Therefore, the modulus of subgrade reaction is premised on two simplified assumptions which are;

-- The value of ks in independent on the magnitude of pressure
+- The value of ks is independent on the magnitude of the pressure

 - The value of ks has the same value for every point on the surface of the footing

 These two assumptions are however not strictly correct.

 Terzaghi in 1955 presented empirical relationships for determining the coefficient of subgrade reactions (ksf) for full-scale foundations, based on results from plate load tests.
 This is based on a rigid 1 ft x 1 ft (0.305 m x 0.305m) slab placed on a soil medium.

 (1) For a square footing on cohesionless soil (B x B);